StefaNikolic / E+ / Getty Images

 6. Keep your card to yourself

-Never share your credit card with another person.
-As the account owner, you are totally responsible for its management.
-If you gave somebody permission to make charges with your card, you would be liable for the resulting payments and debt.
-Also make sure all information about your account is inaccessible to others.
+You should also make sure all information about your account is inaccessible to others.
 If you get paper statements mailed to you, shred them as soon as you’re done with them.
-Do not use unsecured public Wi-Fi at cafes, on campus, or anywhere else to conduct your banking business, since they can be accessed by savvy opportunists looking to hack your account.
+Do not use unsecured public wifi at cafes, on campus or anywhere else when conducting your banking business, since they can be used by opportunists to hack your account.

 7. Just say no to cash advances